 PCEN0001 English Composition I Supplemental Instruction Lab Emphasizes the writing of a variety of well-organized and well-developed essays which show a command of grammar, mechanics, and diction.
-Students will receive individual instruction based on diagnostic testing.
-Must make a grade of C or better in this course AND ENGL1013 English Composition I to progress to English Composition II.
-Prerequisite: a grade of B or better in PCEN0034 Foundations of Literacy or appropriate placement test scores.
+Students participate in guided practice and individual instruction of the English Composition I curriculum.
+Must make a grade of "C" or better in both ENGL1013 and PCEN0001 to progress to ENGL1023 English Composition II.
+Prerequisites: A grade of "B" or better in PCEN0034

+Foundations of Literacy or appropriate placement test scores.
 Please see the catalog's course placement chart for specific scores.
-Corequisite: ENGL1013 English Composition 1.1 credit.
+Corequisite: ENGL1013 English Composition I 1 credit.

-PCEN0034 Foundations of Literacy Promotes effective communication in writing at work or in the classroom, along with enhancement of reading skills.
-Mechanics, usage and organization will be reviewed in conjunction with non-fiction books and scholarly articles.
-Successful completion with a grade of B or better allows the student to enroll in either ENGL1013 English Composition I or ENGL1013 English Comp I AND PCEN0001 English Composition I with Supplemental Instruction, as determined by the final capstone assessment.
-See catalog for reading/English placement policies.
+PCEN0034 Foundations of Literacy Promotes effective communication in writing and enhancement of reading skills.
+Mechanics, usage, and organization are reviewed in conjunction with non-fiction literature.
+Students earning an "A" may progress to ENGL1013 English Composition I. Students earning a "B" may progress to ENGL English Composition I and PCEN0001 English Composition I Supplemental Instruction Lab.
+Please see the catalog's course placement chart for specific scores.
+4 credits.
 4 credits.